xdslproject/xdsl/README.md

 uses a uniform data structure based on SSA, basic blocks, and regions, which additionally enables the writing of generic passes.

-This design is influenced by [MLIR](https://mlir.llvm.org/), a compiler framework developed in C++, that is part of the LLVM project.
+The design of xDSL is influenced by [MLIR](https://mlir.llvm.org/), a compiler framework developed in C++, that is part of the LLVM project.
 An inherent advantage of a close design is the easy interaction between the two frameworks, making it possible to translate abstractions and programs back and forth.
 This